toddnestor/mazerace/README.md

 **Day 2**: Get Breadth First Search algorithm implemented and the simulation working lighting up the appropriate squares as it solves the maze.

-- Implement a generalized way of marking squares on the grid when the algorithm is actively searching them.
+- Implement a render function that will light up squares that are being searched.
+The search algorithms will mark squares as being searched and the render function will light up those squares by changing the background color.
 - Create a Node and queue to be utilized for Breadth First Search

 **Day 3**: Implement the Dijkstra, Best First Search, and A* algorithms with side-by-side comparison.